The Hawaiian Koʻa Wheel: Coral health and bleaching assessment color reference card for Hawaiian corals.

 - We can provide habitat protection by community driven management through provision of education and resources.

 There is sparse research to support or refute whether corals will be able to acclimate to rising ocean temperatures.
 In 1970, our founder Paul Jokiel and his colleague Steve Coles conducted the first thermal tolerance experiments on Hawaiian corals.
 They determined that corals will bleach between 1-2o C of their summer maximum temperatures.
 These findings formed the basis of subsequent bleaching research and continues to be used in calculations to model predictions for bleaching (eg. NOAA’s CoralWatch).
 Thermal tolerances have not been reassessed since that time.
 The first bleaching event did not even occur until 1983 and was not observed in the Hawaiian Islands until 1996.
-Now almost half a century later we are replicating the initial experiments to quantify whether or not acclimation has occurred.
+Now almost half a century later we replicated the initial experiments to quantify whether or not acclimatization/adaptation has occurred.
 This exciting research uses the same seawater system, mesocosms, coral species collected from the same reef flat, and replicates other conditions of the original experiment.
-Although Dr. Jokiel is no longer with us, we have brought in his colleague, Dr. Coles, to conduct the assessments and classifications of the original experiments.
+Although Dr. Jokiel is only with us in spirit, we have brought in his colleague, Dr. Coles, to conduct the assessments and classifications of the original experiments.
 The manipulative experimental phase and the initial recovery phase is complete.
-Corals are now in long-term recovery on the reef flat to determine any further recovery or mortality.
-Delayed recovery has been reported in Porites compressa, termed the “Phoenix Effect”.
-The results of this project are currently in prep.

 Hawaiʻi Coral Health Surveys